zoxpx/pxdocs/content/key-management/dc-os-secrets/_index.md

 noicon: true
 ---

-Portworx can integrate with DC/OS Secrets to store your encryption keys/secrets and credentials.
+Portworx can integrate with DC/OS Secrets to store your encryption keys/secrets, credentials, and auth tokens.
 This guide will help you configure Portworx to connect to DC/OS Secrets.
 DC/OS Secrets can then be used to store Portworx secrets for Volume Encryption and Cloud Credentials.

 {{<info>}}
 **Note:**  Secrets is an DC/OS Enterprise only feature